 Travel Photography Gear I Take on a Trip Around The World

 What travel photography gear should you pack for a trip around the world?
 Difficult question because everybody has their own style and gear packing list.
-Some people like to travel with a small camera while others take a big DSLR and heavy zoom lenses.
+Some people like to travel with a small camera while others take a big DSLR and a ton of heavy zoom lenses.

 Scroll down for more information on each item.